 Pure virtual functions are abstract functions that only get declared in the base classes.
 A pure virtual function does not contain definitions in the base classes and must be redefined inside the subclasses.

 13. What is Abstraction?

 Abstraction can be defined as a method of hiding details that are not required from the important ones.
-Abstraction is one of the most primary features of the OOP system.
-For example, an animal’s behaviour might be known but how the animal does it or what goes on inside its body is not known.
+Abstraction is one of the primary features of the OOP system.
+For example, an animal’s behavior might be known, but how it does it or what goes on inside its body is unknown.

 14. What are exceptions?

 Exceptions can be defined as special occurrences or events.
 These anomalies or events are raised during runtimes when programs are executed, fundamentally leading to the execution failing or stopping.
 Unspecified or undesirable inputs are two of the main causes that can lead to exceptions.